 The need to demonstrate 'certainty' that there will be no adverse effect on the integrity of a site, and 'no reasonable scientific doubt' of adverse effect, means that fishery and aquaculture authorities must be 'convinced' that there will not be an adverse effect, and that where any doubt remains as to the absence of adverse effects, the activity must not be authorised.
 But providing certainty of no adverse effect (proving a negative) can be extremely onerous and even impossible given our current understanding of the marine environment.
-It has led to obscure concerns being raised by SNCBs in EMS which the fishing industry have sometimes found (a) too difficult to answer owing to a lack of information on site features and on the potential impacts, or (b) to have incurred disproportionate time and cost, and as a result has led to good proposals being abandoned.
+It has led to obscure concerns being raised by the UK's Statutory Nature Conservation Bodies (SNCB) in EMS which the fishing industry have sometimes found (a) too difficult to answer owing to a lack of information on site features and on the potential impacts, or (b) to have incurred disproportionate time and cost, and as a result has led to good proposals being abandoned.

 A 2006 survey of fishing and aquaculture activities subject to environmental Appropriate Assessments in UK European marine sites found 75% of existing fishing and cultivation activities were restricted and 87.5% of proposed activities were restricted or prevented (Lake 2006).
 A 2007 survey of shellfish farm environmental impact assessments in UK European marine sites (Appropriate Assessments) and SSSIs (for SSSI consent) found environmental information shortfalls incurred time delays of over 2 years for 60% of shellfish farm proposals and delays exceeded 4 years in 20% of cases (Woolmer 2007).
-Such environmental concerns have included the impact of oyster farming on local freshwater pearl mussel populations - owing to the possible disturbance to salmonids migrating back to their spawning streams and ospreys and an assessment that to date has taken eight years and has still not been concluded for a mussel farm in the industrialised area of the Milford Haven.

-We hope management of MCZs will be not be hampered by such extreme precaution and draconian regulation, but will ensure that environmental concerns are based on sound judgement and bear scientific or expert scrutiny, adopting a more proportionate use of the precautionary principle based on internationally recognised management techniques such as adaptive management.
+We hope management of Welsh MCZs will be not be hampered by such extreme precaution and draconian regulation, but will ensure that environmental concerns are based on sound judgement and bear scientific or expert scrutiny, adopting a more proportionate use of the precautionary principle based on internationally recognised management techniques such as adaptive management.